 Our information technology systems and our third-party providers' systems, have been, and will likely continue to be, subject to advanced computer viruses or other malicious codes, ransomware, unauthorized access attempts, denial of service attacks, phishing, social engineering, hacking and other cyberattacks.
-Such attacks may originate from nation states or attempts departies, hackers, criminal organizations or other threat actors.
+Such attacks may originate from nation states or attempts by outside parties, hackers, criminal organizations or other threat actors.
+In addition, insider actors-malicious or otherwise-could cause technical disruptions and/or confidential data leakage.
 To date, we have seen no material impact on our business or operations from these attacks; however, we cannot guarantee that our security efforts will prevent attacks and resulting breaches or breakdowns of our, or our third-party service providers' databases or systems.
 In addition, although we have policies and procedures in place governing the secure storage of personal information collected by us or our third-party service providers, data breaches due to human error or intentional or unintentional conduct may occur in the future.

 Although we are currently implementing enterprise-wide upgrades to our systems and will continue to monitor and upgrade systems as appropriate, legacy systems may be vulnerable to increased risk.
 Additionally, if a new system does not function properly, it could affect our ability to order supplies, process and deliver customer orders and process and receive payments for our products.
 This could adversely impact our results of operations and cash flows.
 Moreover, because the techniques, tools and tactics used in cyberattacks frequently change and may be difficult to detect for periods of time, we may face difficulties in anticipating and implementing adequate preventative measures or fully mitigating harms after such an attack.
-As such, we may need to expend additional resources in the future to continue to protect against or address problems caused by any business interruptions or data security breaches.
+As such, we may need to expend additional resources and incur additional costs in the future to continue to protect against or address problems caused by any business interruptions or data security breaches.